Between single-room units and whole-home air purifiers: which one is better?

 The answer will depend on what “better” is for your indoor space.
 Better often means something different for everyone.
-Price, effectiveness and convenience all play a role in deciding the best option overall and what to invest in to improve your home’s indoor air quality.
+Price, effectiveness, and convenience all play a role in deciding the best home air purifiers and what to invest in to improve indoor air quality.

 Unfortunately, there is a lot of contradictory information when it comes to what the best air purifier options are.
-That said, it’s time we explain the benefits of both single room and whole-home systems to help you make the right choice for your home and the health of the people living in it.
+That said, it’s time we explain the benefits of both single-room and whole-home systems to help you make the right choice for your home and the health of the people living in it.

 Single Room Air Purifiers for Personalized Air Quality Control

 Whole-Home Air Purification Systems